-Mr. Daniel B. Tisdale, a native of Watts, CA, is an internationally recognized visual artist; an educator; political and community activist.
-He received his M.F.A. study at Otis/Parsons School of Design, and his BA from California Polytechnic University, where he was honored in 2004-2055 as Distinguished Alumnus of the Year
+Mr. Danny Tisdale, is a native of Watts, CA. He is an internationally recognized visual artist; an educator; political and community activist.
+His M.F.A. study took place at Otis/Parsons School of Design, and his BA from California Polytechnic University, where he was honored as Distinguished Alumnus of the Year.

 As an artist, Mr. Tisdale’s exhibits, photography and performance work has been shown in over 100 galleries and museums around the world.
 These institutions include: the prestigious Smithsonian Institute in Washington, D.C.; the Whitney Museum of American Art; the New Museum of Contemporary Art; Institute of Contemporary Photography; the International Center for Photography (ICP); the Studio Museum in Harlem; the Institute of Contemporary Art in Boston; the California African American Art Museum in Los Angeles, CA; the Jewish Museum in San Francisco, CA and the National Civil Rights Museum in Memphis, TN.
 He has also mounted exhibitions in Canada, Russia, various locations in Europe, Egypt, Israel and South Africa.